 This worksheet should be completed by dependent students who have been selected for the verification process.
-Dependent students are those who are required to provide parental information when filing their FAFSA.
+A dependent student (for financial aid purposes) is any student who is required to provide parental information when filing the FAFSA.

 This worksheet should be completed by independent students who have been selected for the verification process.
-Independent students are those who are required to provide only student (and spouse, if applicable) information on their FAFSA.
+A independent student (for financial aid purposes) is any student who is not required to provide parental information on the FAFSA.

 How to Provide Confirmed Tax Data to the Financial Aid Office

 The Dept. of Education does not allow schools to use copies of tax returns to verify FAFSA information.
 In order to verify the tax information reported on the FAFSA, schools must collect tax data that has been confirmed by the IRS.
 This requirement is waived if the student and/or parent(s) used the IRS Data Retrieval Tool when filing the FAFSA on the Web as long as the parent/student did not alter any of the transferred tax data before the FAFSA was submitted.